guptabarkha0311/VanMoofAssignment/README.md

-# VanMoofAssignment
+# VanMoof Assignment

-## BDD framework for Automation Testing Using Selenium , TestNG, Java and Rest-Assured
+## BDD framework for Automation Testing Using Selenium, Java and Rest-Assured

-This is the test automation framework developed for web application Vanmoof and for testing API of the site https://jsonplaceholder.typicode.com.
+This is the test automation framework developed for testing the web application for Vanmoof and for testing API of the site https://jsonplaceholder.typicode.com.
 This automation framework is developed using Selenium, Cucumber, Java, Maven and Rest-Assured for web and API testing.

 ## Framework Description